Work orders are at the center of how work is planned, executed, and recorded in Maximo.

 Complete and Consistent Data Entry

-Ensuring required fields are filled out consistently helps create a reliable dataset.
+Ensuring required fields are filled out consistently helps create a reliable dataset and is the foundation of strong work order data quality.

 Alignment with Actual Work